cbcj3000/Spongebob-Themed-Checklist/README.md

 - Simple, fun UI for easy and enjoyable task tracking

 **Lessons Learned**
+- How to build a simple web application with an interactive front-end
 - DOM manipulation for dynamic task updates
 - Using JavaScript event listeners for user interactions
 - Integrating audio notifications into web apps